 Along with correctly aligning your body, experts reckon Iyengar yoga can help lower blood pressure, ease back pain, and reduce stress.

 This triangle pose stretches arms, legs, and sides.
-Try it at home:
+Give it a try…

 - Spread your legs three to four feet apart, with your left foot pointed slightly inward and your right foot out at 90°.
 Extend your arms out from your sides and look straight ahead.